 Here’s the result for Faithfulness (A~C):

-Similarly, in Faithfulness evaluation (A~C) we can see that simple deterministic metrics are not that far off from LLM-based metrics, which only work well with complex by_statement_prompt. (by_statement_prompt breaks generated answer (A) into statements and assess if each is attributable to the retrieved contexts (C). binary_prompt just asks for a binary classification of whether the answer (A) is grounded on the context (C).
+just asks for a binary classification of whether the answer (A) is grounded on the context (C).
 This prompt significantly underperforms when using a less capable model.)

 Overall, the results are aligned with our expectations that LLM-based metrics outperforms traditional deterministic and semantic metrics because LLMs excel at understanding nuances in answers and can assess reasoning quality.
 But not by that much!
 This insight is important because it shows simpler metrics can be effective too!